Tenant referencing is a vital tool. It gives landlords piece of mind that their tenants can afford the rent and don't have a dubious rental history.

 A referencing report gives landlords the information they need for technically knowing their tenants are good for their property, but landlords should use their instinct too.
 This is why meeting tenants personally is such a crucial part of the lettings process.

 Upad referencing includes all the checks mentioned above.
-Tenants contribute £50+vat towards referencing and administration.
+Tenants contribute £75 (£62.50 + VAT) towards referencing.
 This discourages those that can't afford the property from applying, and guarantees that the applications of those enquiring are genuine.